sbt/sbt-native-packager/README.md

 ## Issues/Discussions ##

 *  **Discussion/Questions**:
-  If you wish to ask questions about the native packager, we have a [mailinglist](https://groups.google.com/forum/#!forum/sbt-native-packager) and we're very active on [Stack Overflow](http://stackoverflow.com/questions/tagged/sbt).
+  If you wish to ask questions about the native packager we're active on [Stack Overflow](http://stackoverflow.com/questions/tagged/sbt).
 You can either use the `sbt` tag or the
   `sbt-native-packager` tag.
 They also have far better search support for working around issues.
 * **Docs**:
   [Our docs are available online](http://sbt-native-packager.readthedocs.org/en/latest/).
 If you'd like to help improve the docs, they're part of this